 Using skirting boards to complement your wallpaper

-If you’ve decorated your walls with a wallpaper design you love, you can help it stand out even more by the colour you choose to paint your skirting boards.
-This image, from Little Greene, demonstrates this perfectly.
+If you’ve decorated your walls with a wallpaper design you love, you can help it stand out even more by the colour you choose to paint your bare skirting boards.
+This image, from Little Greene, demonstrates this perfectly and shows what a good idea this approach can be.
 The fresh shade of paint helps to complement the pretty floral wallpaper design and acts as a way of ‘framing’ it.

 Create dark skirting boards to lead the eye